cindylinsf/coding3/README.md

 The CLIP-Guided Diffusion model generation focused on the envelope itself.
 Instead of rendering Melanie or Annie pulling, taking, or slipping the envelope into a bag, the model only rendered the envelope itself and adding the name of the person from the prompt onto the rendered image.
 Compared to the SDXL-Turbo model, where it rendered these actions in the outputs.

+### Prompt Engineering
+To render a successful film as Zynlinska did, prompt engineering plays a key role in successful image generation.
+I didn't take the time to cull through the four scripts that were generated to pick out the interesting bits to rewrite the prompts.
+I was rather passive in the process where I just collated the scripts and fed the whole thing to ChatGPT4o.
+So the results were generic because the draft was mostly nonsensical but with repeated elements like the character names: Mitch, Annie, Melanie, and the birds.
+That was probably what ChatGPT4o picked up and was able to present in the final script.

+Zynlinska only selected a handful of lines from the original scripts and fed them through the GPT2 model to generate.
+She was more of a co-creator in the creation process, whereas I was more like a passenger, going along for the ride and waiting to see what would happen.

+I also noticed that during the text-to-image generation process, if I used the character's name "Annie" in the prompt for the SDXL-Turbo model, it consistently illustrated a red hair young woman/girl with short hair.
+This is probably due to the influence of _Anne of Green Gables_, a classic children's novel, where this particular style of illustration is linked to the name "Annie."
+After I changed "Annie" to "she," "her" or "a woman," then the model produced images without Anne-inspired influence.
+It even rendered a dog once.

 ### The role of AI in work making process
 One of the key elements that that drew me to machine learning is its "randomness" where we have no real control over what is generated.
 We can set parameters, but it can be temperamental and we can overtrain the model easily.
 There are no exact parameters or the exact number of iterations until we test and experiment with it.